aurotripathy/buyer-s-agent/README.md

 Not sure of the project direction yet but the idea is to replace a human buyer's agent with an AI Buyer's Agent (if you will), since the NAR wiped out the buyer agent category (that's the genesis of this idea anyway).

-The agent will do the following tasks on behalf of the human:
+The agent will do the following tasks on behalf of the human buyer:

+- understand the buyer's requirements
 - present homes
 - write offers (validated by human)
 - negotiate offers (validated by human)
 - close deals